gene20898/TranSentCut/README.md

 ```
 python train.py --config_path=config/TranSentCut.yaml
 ```
 The result will be written to `tmp/experiment_results.txt`.
 Model will be saved to `models/version1`.
 The training parameters in `config/TranSentCut.yaml` is the best configurations we found.
-It should give final f1-score (macro) of 0.9296.
+It should give best f1-score (macro) of 0.9296.
 Space-correct should be 0.9643.

 # Evaluate the model